Neural Wave Functions for Superfluids: Results

 We choose to study a system with density parameter $r_s=1$, where $r_s$, the radius of a sphere that contains one particle on average, provides a convenient measure of the inter-particle distance.
 Throughout this work, we employ the dimensionless system based on Hartree atomic units: the unit of length is the Bohr radius, $a_0$, and the unit of energy is the Hartree.
 To ensure that the range of the interaction is small compared with the inter-particle separation, we set $\mu = 12$ ($r_e = 1/6$), keeping $v_0 = 1$ to ensure that the scattering length remains infinite \footnote{ Although the range of the potential is finite, which introduces a second length scale even at unitarity, most of the results in the literature have been obtained with the same value of $\mu$.
 This allows us to compare our results with theirs.
 To obtain exact results, one has to study the limit as $\mu \rightarrow \infty$, but converging the simulations becomes more difficult as $\mu$ increases. }.
 We have also simulated the system with $k_F = 1$ (equivalent to $r_s = (9\pi/4)^{1/3} \approx 1.92$) and $\mu=12$ to compare with the fixed-node diffusion Monte Carlo (FN-DMC) result from Forbes \textit{et al.}~\cite{forbes2011}.

-We use both the original FermiNet and the AGPs FermiNet to study the unitary fermi gas from $N=4$ to $N=38$ particles in a cubic box subject to periodic boundary conditions.
+We use both the Slater FermiNet with multiple block-diagonal determinants and the AGPs FermiNet with multiple geminals to study the unitary Fermi gas from $N=4$ to $N=38$ particles in a cubic box subject to periodic boundary conditions, as well as AGPs FermiNet on the $N=66$ system \footnote{ As previous works \cite{he_superfluid_2020,carlson2011auxiliary,forbes2012effective,morris_ultracold_2010} have shown, the ground-state energy of the $N=66$ particle UFG is the closest to the ground-state energy in the thermodynamic limit even among larger systems.
+This can also be seen by comparing the ratio of $E_{FG}$ and the energy per particle from summing over the energies occupied by the particles in the discretized $k$-space, where this ratio is just $0.5\%$ away from unity for $N=66$. }.
 The same network size, number of determinants, and number of training iterations are used for both Ans\"atze.
 The FermiNet orbitals are given by Eq.~(\ref{eq:ferminet_orbital}) without the bias term.
-The FermiNet geminal used for systems containing from $4$ to $28$ particles is the one defined as in Eq.~(\ref{eq:ggno2e}).
-Including contributions from the two-electron stream improves the optimization rate and can achieve a slightly lower variational energy in larger systems, so Eq.~(\ref{eq:ggw2e}) was used for systems of $29$ to $38$ particles.
+The FermiNet geminal used for systems containing from $4$ to $28$ particles is the one defined in Eq.~(\ref{eq:ggno2e}).
+Unless otherwise stated, all calculations used a linear combination of 32 determinants or 32 geminals.
+Including contributions from the two-electron stream improves the optimization rate and can achieve a slightly lower variational energy in larger systems, so Eq.~(\ref{eq:ggw2e}) was used for systems of $N\ge29$.
 The inclusion of plane-wave envelopes as defined in Eq.~(\ref{eq:waves}) also improves the optimization rate.
+For molecular and electron gas systems, we have found that the bias term in the FermiNet orbital projection (Eq.~\ref{eq:ferminet_orbital}) does not affect the accuracy or optimization of the model.
+We hence set the bias term, $g^{k\alpha}_i$ and $g^k$ as appropriate, to zero for all calculations presented here.

 A comparison of the ground-state energy expectation values given by the two Ans\"atze is shown in Fig.~\ref{fig:e_n}.
-The conventional FermiNet Ansatz, which consists of a linear combination of block-diagonal determinants of FermiNet orbitals, performs well when the number of particles $N$ is smaller than around $10$, but the AGPs FermiNet is much superior in larger systems.
-It is clear that the original FermiNet Ansatz has difficulties learning the ground states of large paired systems.
+The Slater FermiNet, which consists of a linear combination of block-diagonal determinants of FermiNet orbitals, performs well when the number of particles $N$ is smaller than around $10$, but the AGPs FermiNet is much superior in larger systems.
+It is clear that the Slater FermiNet Ansatz has difficulties learning the ground states of large paired systems \footnote{ All calculations presented in this section are performed using the Slater FermiNet with \emph{block-diagonal determinants}.
+A small set of calculations are performed with the Slater FermiNet with \emph{dense determinants}, which are presented in the Appendix section (Appendix \ref{appendix:dense}).
+In short, we did found slight improvements over the block-diagonal Slater FermiNet results, but it is still qualitatively wrong and is also much worse than the AGPs FermiNet results. }.